mjclawrence/soci385_f21/assignments/assignment_05/assignment_05.md

 ### Questions

-1. Does the mean number of days of poor mental health differ from 3 at 99% confidence level?
+1. Does the mean number of days of poor mental health differ from 3 at the 99% confidence level?

-2. Among respondents reporting any days of poor mental health, does the mean number of days differ from 7 at 95% confidence level?
+2. Among respondents reporting any days of poor mental health, does the mean number of days differ from 7 at the 95% confidence level?

 3. Consider respondents who have not entered or completed college.
 Among these respondents, does the proportion with any mental health days differ from .10 at the 99% confidence level?